-A leisurely day trip provides the opportunity to explore the wonderful resort town of Tenby, take a boat to nearby Caldey Island and to complete a link with sections of the official coast path route either side of Tenby.
+A leisurely day in the historic harbour town of Tenby provides the opportunity of a boat trip to explore the nearby wonderful Caldey Island and to complete a link with sections of coast path route.

 We have stayed in Tenby countless times over the years, so can claim to have probably covered every step of the coast path route which runs around the town.
 The FourCroft Hotel is again our start point and on the path route there are fine picture postcard views of the North beach with landmark Goscar Rock, the old harbour and the backdrop of the many colourful buildings which all add something for a special coastal town scene.